Schwarzbaer/friction_zero/README.md

 * Keybindings
   * Allow for multiple players
   * Allow for multiple devices (per player?)
+* Limits on thruster
+  * Fuel, replenishable by pit stop
 * Ingame screens from trackside AI cameras
 * Surfaces: Different materials can be repulsed differently well
 * Points (bonus time?) for tricks